Horbenkodev/hugo-blog/content/posts/how-to-integrate-google-maps-into-ruby-on-rails-app/index.md

 ---
 title: How to Integrate Google Maps into Ruby on Rails App
+draft: false
-publishDate: '2016-08-10T00:00:00Z'
+publishDate: 2016-08-10T00:00:00Z
-authors: []
+image: Google_maps.jpg
+og_image: Google_maps.jpg
 description: The first and the most important thing you need to know about Google Maps service – it is awesome!
 It's an extremely fast, reliable, highly customizable freemium tool.
-image: Google_maps.jpg
-og_image: Google_maps.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - web-development-team
 categories:
   - development
   - ruby-on-rails
+industries: []
 ---
 Google Maps service is an incredible tool that offers fast, reliable, and highly customizable features.
 It is also freemium, making it an ideal option for startups, with a daily limit of 2500 requests that should be more than enough for most.
 When I began my web development career, I was tasked with integrating an interactive map into an application.
 Like many others, I often forgot that "there is nothing new under the sun."
 Thus, I spent some time exploring guides instead of looking for pre-built solutions.